The benefits of adding a 401(k) plan

 - Access to funds through hardship withdrawals or loans, for members who need emergency cash

 Additionally, the investments available to a 401(k) plan tend to be less expensive than retail alternatives because they’re institutional—that is, they’re available only to larger investors such as retirement plans.
-And because 401(k) plans are subject to ERISA, members contributing to a 401(k) plan receive legal protection they wouldn't enjoy in a retail IRA.
+Because 401(k) plans are subject to the Employee Income Retirement Security Act of 1974 (ERISA), members contributing to a 401(k) plan receive legal protection they wouldn't enjoy in a retail IRA.

 A 401(k) plan is flexible